AuReMe/esmecata/README.md

                         This option limit the rank used by the tool for searching for proteomes.
 The given rank and all the superior ranks will be ignored.
 Look at the readme for more information (and a list of possible rank).
   --minimal-nb-proteomes MINIMAL_NUMBER_PROTEOMES
                         Choose the minimal number of proteomes to be selected by EsMeCaTa.
 If a taxon has less proteomes, it will be ignored and a higher taxonomic rank will be used.
 Default is 1.
+  --kegg                Use KEGG to infer draft metabolic networks after annotaiton step.
+  --map-ko              From UniProt protein ID, retrieve KEGG ortholgos to infer KEGG reaction from them.
 ````

-EsMeCTa will perform the search for proteomes, the protein clustering and the annotation.
+EsMeCaTa will perform the search for proteomes, the protein clustering and the annotation.

 ## EsMeCaTa outputs